jeffrey-wro/readjustUltrasonic/README.md

 # square
-A program that make the robot run in a square
+A program that has made up data so that the robot can move around and with mock data, the robot moves if too close